gemasegarra/api4ads/README.md

 ![website image](https://github.com/gemasegarra/api4ads/blob/master/public/images/4.png)

 You can see all the created ads and filter them on http://localhost:3000, rendered with EJS and CoreUI.

+**New feature!**
+Now it's possible to change the website language to Spanish.

 ![website image](https://github.com/gemasegarra/api4ads/blob/master/public/images/5.png)